Josef-Friedrich/phrydy/README.rst

      -
    * - date
      - date
-     - date
+     - The release data of the specific release.
      -
    * - day
      - date
-     - The release day of the specific release
+     - The release day of the specific release.
      -
    * - disc
      - common